binste/basic_reproducibility_guide/1_Preparation/1_Programming_environment.md

 There are many good beginner tutorials on Jupyter out there, such as [this one from DataQuest](https://www.dataquest.io/blog/jupyter-notebook-tutorial/){:target="_blank"}.

 As a side note, there also exists [Jupyter lab](http://jupyterlab.readthedocs.io/en/latest/){:target="_blank"}.
 It contains all of the functions of Jupyter notebooks plus many additional cool features and will eventually be the successor of the notebooks.
 It is certainly worth checking out.
+However, you are able to switch easily between the two, even on already existing documents, and it does therefore not matter much for the start.

 ### Code editor
 Even if you follow a notebook-based workflow, you'll end up needing a code editor sooner or later, for example when putting functions into separate scripts to declutter your notebooks, but more on this later.